LeahWeii/active-inference/README.md

 ## Overview

 The system models robot agents with different potential behavioral parameters (transition probabilities and reward functions) operating in a stochastic gridworld environment.
-The main algorithm learns optimal side payments to maximize the entropy of the posterior distribution over a agent type given a observed trajectory, while regularizing the cost of side payments.
+The main algorithm learns optimal side payments to maximize the conditional entropy of the posterior distribution over a agent type given a observed trajectory, while regularizing the cost of side payments.
 This assumes the leader has only partial observations of the agent's behavior.

 ## Project Structure